-MSC Seaside offers several really fun activities for the entire family, but some of them come with substantial upcharges.
+An MSC Seaside cruise offers several really fun activities for the entire family, but some of them come with substantial upcharges.
 For instance, there is a large indoor entertainment area on deck 7 that includes bowling, an interactive 5-D cinema, an F-1 race car simulator, and a virtual arcade.
 Notably, everything in this area came with a charge, even the air hockey.
 There were even charges for billiards (which was located in a different area on the same deck).

 Also, be forewarned that you will likely encounter wait times.
 We did it on a port day when our excursion was cancelled, but we still faced a small line and a waiting list.
 The racing simulator was very popular and always had a line.

 We had so much fun in this area that my 5-year-old begged to go back almost every day.
-Fortunately for my pocket book, this area had some odd hours that limited our ability to visit.
+Fortunately for my pocket book, during our sailing, this area had some odd hours that limited our ability to visit.
 Both the 5-D cinema and the bowling lanes were closed from 6 p.m. to 11 p.m. every day.
 And, on port days, they did not open until after the ship left port.